Lomanthang Rural Municipality: History

 Lo Manthang was the walled capital of the Kingdom of Lo from its founding in 1380 by Ame Pal who oversaw construction of the city wall and many of the still-standing structures.
 After the Shahs of Gorkha unified Nepal out of numerous petty kingdoms in the 18th century, Lo became a dependency but kept its hereditary rulers.
 This arrangement continued as long as Nepal remained a kingdom, until the country was declared a republic in 2008 and Jigme Dorje Palbar Bista was stripped of his title.
 His suzerain King Gyanendra suffered the same fate, however the raja or gyelpo of Mustang was 25th in a direct line of rulers dating back to 1380 AD.
 Gyanendra was only the eleventh Shah ruler since Prithvi Narayan Shah conquered Kathmandu in 1768.

 More prosaically, Lo Manthang became a village development committee in Mustang district of Dhawalagiri zone.
 The 1991 census counted 876 people living in 178 households in the VDC.
 The population includes ethnic Lhobas.

 Demographics

 At the time of the 2011 Nepal census, Lomanthang Rural Municipality had a population of 2,350.
 Of these, 87.5% spoke Lhopa, 7.0% Gurung, 3.6% Nepali, 1.2% Magar and 0.7% other languages as their first language.

 In terms of ethnicity/caste, 87.6% were Lhopa, 7.1% Gurung, 2.3% Thakuri, 1.5% Magar and 1.5% others.

 In terms of religion, 92.8% were Buddhist and 7.1% Hindu.

 In terms of literacy, 40.1% could read and write, 2.1% could only read and 57.7% could neither read nor write.

+At the time of the 2021 Nepal census, the population of Lomanthang Rural Municipality had declined to 1,430, comprising 643 males (45.0%) and 787 females (55.0%), with a literacy rate of 47.15%.